MediaComem/comem-webserv/README.md

 * *Bonus*: your API must validate the existence of linked resources (e.g. when creating an issue linked to a user)

 **Bonuses**

+Items with the *Optional* mention are not mandatory.

 Items with the *Bonus* mention are not required to obtain the maximum grade, but will increase your grade if there are other issues in your project.